Akarsh25/Shell-Scripts/README.md

-Script1 - Cleaning disk space for an Integration server.
+CleanDisk.sh - Cleaning disk space for an Integration server.
-Script2 - To check for a string in a file placed in an Integration server.
+CheckString.sh - To check for a string in a file placed in an Integration server.